nisargushah/Machine-Learning-from-scratch/Naive bayes classifier/README.md

 # Naive Bayes

-This document will guide you through how the naive bayes work and how it is implemented in the code.
+This document will guide you through how the naive bayes works and how it is implemented in the code.
 Please use the Table of content if you want to skip a part